The Lego Star Wars Holiday Special: Plot

-After handling the crystal to Palpatine, the two use it to travel into the future, ending up in Kylo Ren's chambers shortly after he named himself Supreme Leader of the First Order.
-There, Ren informs them how Vader betrays and kills Palpatine.
+After handling the crystal to Palpatine, the two use it to travel into the future, ending up in Kylo Ren's chambers shortly after he named himself Supreme Leader of the First Order in The Last Jedi There, Ren informs them how Vader betrays and kills Palpatine.
 Unaware of his secret survival, the duo then travel back to the Death Star alongside Ren, with Palpatine planning to kill Vader before his betrayal and turn Ren into his new apprentice.

 On Kordoku, Yoda's Force spirit shows Rey how, in her frustration, she became cold towards Finn, and that she needs to treat him as both a student and friend.
 With help from Yoda and Luke, Rey creates a new portal and returns to the second Death Star.
 Rey and the Luke from that era face against Ren and Vader, before Rey retakes the crystal and reluctantly returns Ren to his time.
 Luke and Rey defeat Palpatine, who is thrown into the reactor shaft by Vader, as in the original timeline, due to his mistreatment after learning of their fates.

 Rey returns the young Luke to the past and restores the timeline, before returning to Kordoku in the present and returning the key.
 She then returns to Kashyyyk and joins the party, which Finn and Rose Tico managed to save by contacting their allies for help.
 Rey apologizes to Finn, and tells him she is ready to train him as her Padawan.